rayalan/binary-adages/content/one-feature-many-ways-blueprint-study.md

 Captain of Industry takes an entirely different approach.
 In addition to a blueprint feature, it has a full-fledged planning layer, where buildings and layouts can be planned, modified, and tweaked before actually being built.
 This planning layer makes it easy to modify blueprints before implementing them -- or to modify them and then save them again.

-The planning layer also supports cut-n-paste, so it's easy to design a layout when one isn't sure about the final size, and then relocate that layout into the available space once everything is planned out.
+The planning layer also supports cut and paste, so it's easy to design a layout when one isn't sure about the final size, and then relocate that layout into the available space once everything is planned out.

 Because terrain matters for more in Captain of Industry than other games, there are some effective limitations on how big a useful blueprint can be.
 But there's no forced limitations such as in Satisfactory.